teamniteo/handbook/5_People/personal-finances.md

 As mentioned, data shows managed funds do not beat the market so our portfolio will only hold index funds.

-And there are two main types of assets we're interested in:
+There are two main types of assets we're interested in:

 - Stocks are shares of companies, be it Google and Microsoft, or a small $50M company in Japan.
 - Bonds are loans with a fixed interest rate, given by governments, municipalities, or corporations for short- or long-term (months to decades).